Special characters like © ® ™ and others often need to be inserted into content.

 If you need to add special characters and symbols to your content (like © ® ™ etc), open up a new or existing Post or Page, then make sure you are using the WordPress Visual Editor and click on the Special Character button …

-(Insert Character button – WP Content Editor)
+(Special Character button – WordPress Editor)

-Some examples of popular HTML character entities are shown below:
+Some commonly-used HTML characters are shown below:

 - When you click on the Select custom character symbol in the Visual Editor, WordPress places the character entity code for you into your content.
 If you’re working in Text Editor mode, you can also add a character entity by just typing in the code directly (or using the plugin shown in the tutorial below).